State of nature: John Calhoun

+Karl Marx

+Karl Marx's concept of primitive communism—or the economic mode of production before the development of class systems—may be seen as analogous to the state of nature.

 John Rawls

 John Rawls used what amounted to an artificial state of nature.
 To develop his theory of justice, Rawls places everyone in the original position.
 The original position is a hypothetical state of nature used as a thought experiment.
 People in the original position have no society and are under a veil of ignorance that prevents them from knowing how they may benefit from society.
 They lack foreknowledge of their intelligence, wealth, or abilities.
 Rawls reasons that people in the original position would want a society where they had their basic liberties protected and where they had some economic guarantees as well.
 If society were to be constructed from scratch through a social agreement between individuals, these principles would be the expected basis of such an agreement.
 Thus, these principles should form the basis of real, modern societies since everyone should consent to them if society were organized from scratch in fair agreements.